-Cases assigned proactively do not require a work request but are managed by the Latent Print Unit supervisor or a supervisor OCA.
+Cases assigned proactively do not require a work request but are managed by the unit supervisor or a supervisor OCA.

 Latent Print Unit personnel will send an email notification informing the detective to submit a work request for cases with a known suspect and for complex ALPS cases.